Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

      - Remove apps from blacklist by editing blacklist.txt and re-running the blacklist option.
 - **Samsung auto optimisation restarts wont reset Vulkan rendering** - only a normal device reboot will revert to OpenGL
 - If you experience any issues after enabling Vulkan, simply reboot your device to return to OpenGL rendering.
+### Known issues
+- Some widgets may require a tap to load, after forcing vulkan.

 ---